rasz77/rasz77/README.md

 Hi, I'm Rashika - A Computer Science student at SUNY Oswego.

 # 💫 About Me:
-🔭 I’m taking CS50, Harvard’s online CS course, to build a stronger foundation, and exploring data analysis tools alongside it.<br>👯 Looking to collaborate on building fun side projects.<br>🤝 Would love help deploying my Family Tree project from last semester and getting it live.<br>🌱 Currently learning to build projects and leveling up my coding skills. <br>⚡ Fun fact:  I’m a professional “cry-then-code” learner.
+🔭 I’m taking CS50, Harvard’s online CS course, to build a stronger foundation, and exploring data analysis tools alongside it.<br>👯 Looking to collaborate on building fun side projects.<br>🤝 Would love help deploying my Family Tree project from last semester and getting it live.<br>⚡ Fun fact:  I’m a professional “cry-then-code” learner.

 ## 🌐 Socials: